WebFiori/docs/routing.md

 The option `in-sitemap` is a boolean which is used to tell if the URI will be in the sitemap which is generated automatically or not.
 Default value of this option is `false`

 > Note: To create a sitemap using added routes, the method [`Router::incSiteMapRoute()`](https://webfiori.com/webfiori/framework/router/Router#incSiteMapRoute).
-The sitemap will be accessable throght `http://example/sitemap.xml`.
+The sitemap will be accessible through `http://example/sitemap.xml`.

 ### Case Sensitivity

 One of the available options is `case-sensitive`.
-This option is used to make the URI case sensitive or not.
+This option is used to make the URI case-sensitive or not.
 If this one is set to false, then if a request is made to the URI `https://example.com/one/two`, It will be the same as requesting the URI `https://example.com/OnE/tWO`.
 By default, this one is set to true.

 ### Languages

 The option `languages` is used to tell which languages the URI supports.
 The option accepts an array that contains language codes (such as `AR`).
-This one is used only when [generating sitemap](#generating-sitemap) of the website to tell search engines about the languages at which the page is available on.
+This one is used only when [generating sitemap](#sitemap) of the website to tell search engines about the languages at which the page is available on.

 ### Variables Values